akilm/MYTH-RV32I-core-akilm/Codes/README.md

 More details on RISC-V ISA can be obtained [here].

 # RISC-V Toolchain
-The toolchain flow involves a compiler and simulator.
-In this workshop inc
-<Workshop Details> and installation.
+A generic RISC V toolchain involves a compiler to compile the source code to RISC-V target and a simulator for debugging the code.
+In this workshop, GCC cross compiler was used to compile the c-program and spike simulator to debug and verify the code.

 ## RISC-V GNU Compiler Toolchain
 A compiler is a special program that processes statements written in a particular programming language (C, C++, JAVA etc) and turns them into machine language (ASM) or "code" that a computer's processor uses.
 The GNU Compiler Collection (GCC) is a compiler system produced by the GNU Project supporting various programming languages.